abeshahsan/Photo-Wizard/README.md

 <h1 align="center"> Photo-Wizard </h1>
 <p align="center">
-PhotoEditor is a desktop application having some basic features of a photo editor made as the Lab project for <br> <span style="color:green;font-weight:500;font-size:18px"> CSE 4552: Computer Graphics and Multimedia Systems
+PhotoEditor is a desktop application with some basic features of a photo editor made as the Lab project for <br> <span style="color:green;font-weight:500;font-size:18px"> CSE 4552: Computer Graphics and Multimedia Systems
 </span>